 Mr. Rowe is currently compensated for his services as our Chief Operating Officer pursuant to an Employment Agreement dated February 15, 2019, as amended on February 1, 2021 (the "Rowe Employment Agreement").
-Prior to that, he was compensated pursuant to an engagement letter dated as of July 1, 2018.
-See "Summary Compensation Table" above for the amounts Mr. Rowe earned pursuant to the engagement letter.

 Under the terms of the Rowe Employment Agreement, the Company paid Mr. Rowe a base salary of not less than \$275,000 per year, until the February 2021 amendment to the Rowe Employment Agreement, which increased his base salary to \$360,000 per year.
 Mr. Rowe is eligible to receive an annual cash bonus, based upon the achievement of pre-established annual individual and Company objectives determined by the Company's Board of Directors or its Compensation Committee.
 He is also eligible to receive equity award grants pursuant to the terms and conditions of the Company's then current equity plan, subject to the terms of an equity agreement as approved by the Board of Directors or Compensation Committee.